Duality in the directed landscape and its applications to fractal geometry: Main results

 We note that the duality in Theorem \ref{thm:20} immediately improves the above to the statement that $\cI_\downarrow^\theta$ is a.s.\ a one-ended tree for any fixed direction $\theta$, since the geodesic tree $\cT^\theta_\downarrow$ does satisfy this almost surely.
 However, we can in fact go further, and show that $\cI_\downarrow ^\theta$ is not just a forest, but actually a one-ended tree a.s.\ simultaneously for all directions $\theta\in \Xi_\uparrow^c$.

 \begin{theorem} Almost surely, the interface portraits $\cI_\downarrow^\theta$ are one-ended trees simultaneously for all directions $\theta\in \Xi_\uparrow^c$. \end{theorem}

-To show Theorem \ref{thm:4} (see Figure \ref{fig:int-tree}), we first show that the directed landscape cannot have a bi-infinite geodesic, that is, there does not exist any bi-infinite path $\eta\colon (-\infty,\infty)\rightarrow \RR$ such that $\eta\lvert_{[s,t]}$ is a geodesic for every $s<t$.
-Such a statement has been shown \cite{BHS22,Pim16,BSS20} for the prelimiting model of exponential LPP.
-In the setting of the directed landscape, the argument is very simple due to the abundance of available symmetries.
+To show Theorem \ref{thm:4} (see Figure \ref{fig:int-tree}), we first show (Proposition \ref{prop:5}) that the directed landscape cannot have a bi-infinite geodesic, that is, there does not exist any bi-infinite path $\Gamma\colon (-\infty,\infty)\rightarrow \RR$ such that $\Gamma\lvert_{[s,t]}$ is a geodesic for every $s<t$.
+Such a statement has been shown \cite{BHS22,Pim16,BSS20} for the prelimiting model of exponential LPP, and we adapt the argument from \cite{BHS22} to the setting of the directed landscape.
 To go from the non-existence of bi-infinite geodesics to Theorem \ref{thm:4}, we use a compactness argument relying on the fact that $\cT^\theta_\uparrow$ and $\cI^\theta_\downarrow$ cannot intersect each other.

 In view of the one-endedness from Theorem \ref{thm:4}, it will be useful in the next section to have the following definition of trifurcation points.
 For $\theta\in \Xi_\downarrow^c$, we say that a point $v\in \mathrm{Tri}(\cI^\theta_\uparrow)\subseteq \RR^2$ if and only if there exist some interfaces $\Upsilon^\theta_{p,\uparrow},\Upsilon^\theta_{q,\uparrow}$, starting from some points $p,q\in \RR^2$, which meet for the first time at $v$.
 Similarly, for $\theta\in \Xi_\uparrow^c$, we define $\mathrm{Tri}(\cT^\theta_\uparrow)$ such that $v\in \mathrm{Tri}(\cT^\theta_\uparrow)$ if and only if there exist some geodesics $\Gamma^\theta_{p,\uparrow},\Gamma^\theta_{q,\uparrow}$, emanating from some points $p,q\in \RR^2$, which meet for the first time at $v$.